Clastify logo

 An emergent property is a property of a system that comes from interactions among its parts and is not shown by the parts individually.
 One neuron is not conscious.
 A network of interacting neurons in the brain can produce consciousness.

-This links to a final theme-C idea: interaction and interdependence can produce new properties at higher levels of organization.
+This links to a final theme-C idea: interaction and interdependence can create new properties at higher levels of organization.
 Individual neurons exchange electrical and chemical signals; neural circuits process information; conscious awareness emerges from the interaction of many such circuits.

 Were those notes helpful?